bhky/targetran/README.md

 class PTDataset(Dataset):
     """
     A very simple PyTorch Dataset.
-    As per common practice, transforms are done on Numpy arrays.
+    As per common practice, transforms are done on NumPy arrays.
     """

     def __init__(